tessasherinsnidal/dog-rescue-pattern-library/patterns/forms/README.md

   Use date picker when the user has to select a date in the application.
 option: |
   Use option when the user has to make a selection between more then one option in a list.
-radial: |
+radio: |
-  Use radial when selecting a yes or no question.
+  Use radio when selecting a yes or no question.
 text-areas: |
   Use text inputs when the user must write a long personalized response to the question.
 text-inputs: |